 KCE has initiated an annual training program for personnel who are expected to have a role or responsibility included in this Cold Weather Operations Plan.
 KCE maintains an Emergency Operations Plan (EOP) for the Resource which includes both the Hot Weather and Cold Weather Operations Plans.
 Training on the EOP provides a review of all response plans and a background on the regulatory requirements that necessitate these plans.
 Personnel training is completed and documented annually.

-KEY CAPTURE Department: Operations
+Ø k Department: Operations

-ENERGY Policy Subject: Cold Weather Operations
+KEY CAPTURE ENERGY Policy Subject: Cold Weather Operations

 Date: 02/21/2024 Review Period: Annually

 9. Attachments